tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 We will be extensively using the PyTorch docs for conducting this program.

+## Participants criteria
+* Should know object oriented programming and python.
+* Should know Git and GitHub.
+* Should know what is machine learning and some basics(different categories of ML, what is training ?
+What  is testing ?
+What is dataset..etc)

+All the resources to get you started with the program is given in the [resources folder](https://github.com/tinkerhub-org/ComputerVision-with-PyTorch-Learning-Program/tree/master/resources).
+You can learn it and finish the task for joining the program!

 ## Join the program
 This learning program need you to have knowledge in following areas,
 1. Python
 2. GitHub
 3. Basics of Machine Learning

-If you are confident in the above areas go ahead and fill this [form](https://forms.gle/MVbuAjQxWazsmbMw6).
-There is a task waiting for you there!

-If you need to brush up your skills in any of the above mentioned areas, worry not.
-Go through this set of [resources](https://github.com/tinkerhub-org/ComputerVision-with-PyTorch-Learning-Program/tree/master/resources) we created and join the program!
+We have a coding task for selction process.
+You could check out the task and how to submit task [here](https://github.com/tinkerhub-org/ComputerVision-with-PyTorch-Learning-Program/tree/master/Tasks/registration_task).

+## Selection process

+- once the task is completed, You could fill this google form

+- we will update the selction status latest by 5th June.

+- Program starts on 6th June.

 ## General Program Structure
 Every 2 days we will share a chapter of the PyTorch docs in the morning.
 Participants should go through it.
 In the evening of the odd days we will give a task.
 On the following day there will be hangouts sessions with mentors.

-## Participants criteria
-* Should know object oriented programming and python.
-* Should know Git and GitHub.
-* Should know what is machine learning and some basics(different categories of ML, what is training ?
-What  is testing ?
-What is dataset..etc)

-All the resources to get you started with the program is given in the [resources folder](https://github.com/tinkerhub-org/ComputerVision-with-PyTorch-Learning-Program/tree/master/resources).
-You can learn it and apply for the program!

 ## Program Schedule
 ### Day 1